alik-git/duckietown-mbrl-lib/README.md

 ## Supported environments
 ### Dependencies
 #### mujoco
-Do the install "MuJoCo" and "Install and use mujoco-py" paragraphs from [`mujoco-py`](https://github.com/openai/mujoco-py)
+Do the "install MuJoCo" and "Install and use mujoco-py" paragraphs from [`mujoco-py`](https://github.com/openai/mujoco-py)

 To use mujoco you MAY need to install these packages